JoaquimBellmunt/ubiserver-setup/README.md

-UbiServer setup
+UbiServer Setup
 ===============

 Script for setting up UbiSmart Server environment.

-## Preparation and setup
+## Preparation & Setup
 This has been tested on a fresh Ubuntu Desktop 12.04 install.
 To prepare for the setup, you must get access to a linux machine with sudo rights.

 First, install git on your machine: